Thursday, July 24, 2014

 Fall 2014.

-This movie is based on the internationally best-selling novel by Jonas Jonasson and is an adaptation of Felix Herngren to the big-screen.
+This movie is based on the internationally bestselling novel by Jonas Jonasson and is an adaptation of Felix Herngren's work for the big screen.

-This crazy comedy retells the unlikely story of a 100-year-old man who holds the life lessons he's already learned while deciding is never too late to start over.
-But he never forgets the skills he got from his past.
+This crazy comedy retells the unlikely story of a 100-year-old man who holds on to the life lessons he's already learned and decides it's never too late to start over.
+But he never forgets the skills he learned in the past.
 It has been a hit in its native Sweden and plans to make it big in the USA.

 10. The Pirates (Korea).
 Fall 2014.